 Bread-Slicing Machine: The Inventor

-When he realized he was close to a breakthrough on his invention, Rohwedder sold his jewelry stores to fund the manufacture of the machines; he worked as a security guard to support himself while working on final changes.
+When he realized he was close to a breakthrough on his invention, Rohwedder sold his jewelry stores to fund the manufacture of the machines.
+He believed he would be successful with the new device so he took a job as security guard to support himself while he worked on final changes.

-In 1917 a fire in the factory where he had been working destroyed the prototype of the machine as well as the blueprints.
-This set Rohwedder back by several years as he again had to raise funds and re-create the machinery.
-He was still convinced there had to be a way to automate the wrapping of the bread as it came out of the slicer.
-(Bread became stale more quickly when cut into individual slices.)
+In 1917, a fire in the factory where he worked destroyed the prototype of the machine as well as the blueprints.
+This set Rohwedder back by several years.
+He again had to raise funds and re-create the machinery.

 Today as much as 80 percent of all bread is sold sliced.

 For another story on bread, click on Wonder Bread: The Most Famous White Bread.

 Ida Rosenthal emigrated from Russia in the early 1900s and supported her family as a dressmaker.
 As she responded to the marketplace, she and a... »

 Miniature golf was first patented by Garnet Carter (1883-1954) in 1931.
 Carter owned a hotel called the Fairyland Inn on Lookout Mountain (Georgia) near Chattanooga,... »